Thought this was an abscess and almost cut into it. POCUS saved me.

 A patient presented for worsening, severe scrotal pain.
 Point-of-care ultrasound demonstrated a normal appearing testicle with an associated hydrocele.
 Significant ring down artifact is visualized posterior producing a “dirty shadow”.
 The patient was taken to the operating room where the ring down artifact was confirmed as significant subcutaneous air associated with a necrotizing infection.

 By: Michael Schick DO, Emergency Physician

 83 y/o M with R testicular swelling, tenderness, concern for epididymitis vs orchitis.
-POCUS with septated fluid collection concern for pyocele.
+POCUS with septated fluid collection concerning for pyocele.

 Dr. Tess Sexton - Kings County/SUNY Downstate EM